In a nutshell

 - In light of the British people's decision to leave the European Union, there are likely to be a number of consequences for the UK's financial markets and the legislation that surrounds it.
 A significant portion of banking activity within Europe is made possible by EU legislation, and an anticipated Brexit will affect the legal environment in which organisations operate.
 International financial institutions are less likely to view London as an appropriate place to conduct European business, but it is unclear what the overall impact will be on the City's prestigious financial sector.

-- At present, authoritised businesses including banks, insurers and asset managers can operate freely across the European Union provided they have a base in the UK under a system known as 'passporting'.
+- At present, authorised businesses including banks, insurers and asset managers can operate freely across the European Union provided they have a base in the UK under a system known as 'passporting'.
 Crucially this applies to both British businesses and overseas outfits with a subsidiary here.
+Independent think tank Open Europe reckons around 20% of annual revenue in the banking sector is tied to passporting.
 Brexit throws the future of this arrangement into doubt, as passporting cannot continue if the UK leaves the EU unless a special agreement is reached.

 - The Banking Reform Act came into force in December 2014 with the aim of improving and protecting the banking sector in the wake of the 2008 financial collapse.
 Measures include protecting taxpayers by separating money belonging to individuals and small businesses from that used in wholesale trading, and imposing criminal sanctions when reckless misconduct causes banks to fail.

 - The ramifications of the Libor interest rate fixing scandal continue to be felt.
-Allegations emerged that some foreign exchange traders rigged foreign exchange market rates.
-After an initial enquiry was established by the FCA, the Serious Fraud Office launched a full criminal investigation into the matter.
-Major UK law firms are advising institutions under investigation by the FCA.
-In August 2015, former UBS trader Tom Hayes became the first person to be convicted of Libor manipulation, receiving a 14-year prison sentence.
+Allegations emerged that some foreign exchange traders rigged foreign exchange market rates by manipulating the rate at which banks lend to one another.
+After an initial inquiry was established by the FCA, the Serious Fraud Office launched a full criminal investigation into the matter.
+Major law firms are still advising on issues related to this scandal.
+Recently two British former traders at Rabobank had their convictions overturned by a US appeals court.

 - After a series of delays the long-awaited implementation of Basel III by global regulators has begun.
 This group of measures is designed to strengthen regulation and minimise risk in the banking sector.
 Measures were intended to come into force between 2013 and 2019, but have instead been gradually introduced from 2015 onwards.
+The process hasn't been entirely smooth: the US and European members of the Basel committee have disagreed over the models used to assess the risk that banks have, delaying implementation of the rules.
 Over the next few years, law firms will be kept busy providing advice and guidance to the banking sector on how to stick to the new rules.